SUPPLEMENTS / SUPPLEMENT LIST / MIKE MENTZER

-Mike Mentzer’s Supplement List – Independent Review of His Protein and Creatine Use (2025)
+Mike Mentzer’s Supplement List – Independent Review of His Protein and Creatine Use (2026)

 What Supported His Muscle-Building Goals

 Mike Mentzer, one of the most disciplined bodybuilders of his time, believed that proper nutrition and recovery were just as important as intense training.
 His supplement choices reflected his focus on efficiency and muscle growth.
 From protein support to essential nutrients, his approach helped him sustain strength and muscle gains throughout his career.
-The Mike Mentzer Supplements list offers insight into how he energized his body to perform at its best.
+The Mike Mentzer supplements list offers insight into how he energized his body to perform at its best.

-• Milk-and-Egg Protein Powder
+Milk-and-Egg Protein Powder

 • Post-training habit: After finishing his workout routine, Mentzer often enjoyed a small milk-and-egg protein shake.
 It wasn’t meant to replace meals but served as a convenient way to support muscle repair and recovery without feeling overly full.